msramalho/Teach-Me-Quantum/Week 1 - Quantum Tools/exercises/README.md

 # Overview

-For this week, there are some boring tasks
+For this week, there are some boring tasks:
  * Install Python (and pip)
  * Install Jupyter
  * Install QSKit